mstream/purescript-json-schema/docs/src/calculating-differences-between-old-json-schema-and-new-json-schema.md

 > - JSON schema path: #/multipleOf
 >
->   change of multipleOf from 2.0 to
+>   change of multipleOf from (Just 2.0) to (Just 4.0)

 ---

 ### calculating differences between JSON schema accepting only number greater than some number and JSON schema accepting only number greater than other number

-Any change of minimum exclusive keyword value should be considered a difference.
+Any change of minimum exclusive keyword value  is considered a difference.

 _Input:_